 “Abolition Acre is a most important effort to inform and expand the scope of public attention and understanding of the vital people, places and events of Boston’s past as it is connected to us in the present.”

-— L’Merchie Frazier, Director of Education and Interpretation, Museum of African American History, Boston and Nantucket
+— L’Merchie Frazier, former Director of Education and Interpretation, Museum of African American History, Boston and Nantucket

 “Abolition Acre gives pride of place to the city’s achievements on behalf of racial equity, and is a testament that Boston….has stood erect and tall at the bar of justice and can do so again.”